 Staying physically active on most days—through the likes of strength training, walking, or aerobics—can modify hormone levels in a way that could affect mood, libido, and energy levels.

 Exercise also protects muscle mass throughout the aging process.

 Lastly, stress can wreak havoc on your hormones.
 For that reason, try to incorporate stress-reducing activities to your self-care routine, such as:

 - listening to soothing music

-Calming activities such as these can help naturally balance your cortisol levels and effectively reduce stress over time.
+Incorporating calming activities such as these into your regular daily routine can help naturally balance your cortisol levels and effectively reduce stress over time.